While we often talk generally about “safety,” we intentionally titled this section “Reducing Risk” to stress the fact that rope bondage is not safe.

 It’s true that some forms of rope carry very minimal risks.
 For example, decorative rope or mild forms of rope bondage for sexy play typically carries minor risks like rope burn or cramping from being in a single position for too long, but nothing that will likely be a long-term concern.

-However, it’s also important to recognize that many forms of rope bondage can be dangerous, and you can be injured, sometimes seriously.
+However, it’s also important to recognize that many forms of rope bondage can be dangerous, and you can be injured, sometimes seriously and with long-lasting, life-impacting consequences.

 For most forms of genuine rope “bondage” (where the body is held tightly into a position that cannot easily be altered without assistance) and most definitely for any type of activity that puts force on those ropes (not just suspension, but also tying body parts to a bed or grabbing the ropes and pulling the partner around), rope can be extremely dangerous.